 Alaric mumbled quickly through the Seven Prayers of Detestation as he ran through the decks towards the Rubicon's flight hangar, the ship's engines rumbling angrily somewhere below him.
-Ordo Malleus crew-men and servitors hurried through the corridors around him and the ship lurched suddenly as it made a sharp turn to bring its flight doors around to face the planet's surface.
+Ordo Malleus crewmen and servitors hurried through the corridors around him and the ship lurched suddenly as it made a sharp turn to bring its flight doors around to face the planet's surface.

 '... and fill my soul with righteous hate to steel my arm the stronger...'
+'The astropaths are reporting something in the warp,' came a voice from the bridge, cutting through the vox-traffic.
+'They say it's

-'The astropaths are reporting something in the warp.' came a voice from the bridge, cutting through the vox-traffic.
+'The astropaths are reporting something in the warp,' came a voice from the bridge, cutting through the vox-traffic.
 'They say it's screaming.'